 Grapeseed oil is ideal for strengthening, nourishing and conditioning your hair as the oil is rich in linoleic acid.
 This compound helps increase hair strength and promote faster hair growth.
 Vitamin C and E also help to strengthen your hair from within and helps in hair regrowth.
 They retain the moisture in your hair follicles, allowing for stronger, more supple hair.

-Grapes for Cancer Prevention Explained
+Grapes For Cancer Prevention Explained

-Free radicals not only accelerate the signs of aging, they are also linked to cancer.
+Free radicals not only accelerate the signs of aging, but they are also linked to cancer.
 High levels of stress, poor diet, bad sleeping cycles and harmful chemicals in our system increase the risk of this disease.
 In order to combat this, you may need to reassess your lifestyle and make some changes.
 Preventing cancer is a lot easier than treating it.

-The antioxidants in wine (or grapes) is particularly effective at reducing the number of free radicals that occur in your system.
+The antioxidants in wine (or grapes) are particularly effective at reducing the number of free radicals that occur in your system.
 This helps prevent the onset of cancer by aiding in the apoptosis of harmful cells.
 They do this by strengthening your body’s natural immune system.

 A healthy immune system allows your body to produce enough white blood cells to keep itself in check.
 This helps in preventing the onset of infections, diseases or an excess of free radicals.